ministryofjustice/hmpps-circleci-orb/README.md

 circleci orb pack ./src | circleci orb validate - circleci orb pack ./src | circleci orb publish -  ministryofjustice/hmpps@dev:alpha
 ```

+You may also get an error if the `dev:alpha` version is out of date and there are config changes in the latest orb that aren't in the dev alpha version.

 ## Slack notifications